xatkit-bot-platform/xatkit/README.md

 You can test your chatbot here http://localhost:5000/admin (note that the bots behavior can be slightly different on the test page than when it is deployed on a server)
 ```

 Open your browser and navigate to http://localhost:5000/admin to test your deployed web-based bot!
 Remember this bot is just a greetings bot to test your installation so beyond saying 'Hi', the bot will respond to everything else with the default answer!.
 Also, to simplify its configuration, this sample bot just uses regular expression to match your intent but you could easily configure it to [use a real NLP such as DialogFlow](https://github.com/xatkit-bot-platform/xatkit/wiki/Integrating-DialogFlow).
-You can see a more complete online demo by talking with Xat, the bot waiting to assist you in [our home page](https://xatkit.com/).
+You can see a more complete online demo by talking to **Xat**, the bot waiting to assist you in [our home page](https://xatkit.com/).

 ![Greetings Bot Example](https://raw.githubusercontent.com/wiki/xatkit-bot-platform/xatkit/img/greetings-bot-example.gif)